survival/contributing-guides/README.md

 ## General contributing guidelines

 We have compiled a bunch of ideas that apply to most of our projects in our [contributing guide](https://github.com/survival/contributing-guides/contributing.md).

+## Beginner contributing guidelines

+We have made a [step-by-step guide for beginners](https://github.com/survival/contributing-guides/beginner-guides.md) that explains the process of forking a project on GitHub and contributing to it.